lsst-sitcom/sitcomtn-037/index.rst

 This is where the Camera Visualization Tool (CVT) is to be run such that users can see the images with the lowest possible latency.
 It is also where the camera system conducts low-level measurements to determine camera health, such as median and standard deviation of the overscan regions.
 This is then used to help inform the camera health displays, as discussed in the `specific use-case <https://confluence.lsstcorp.org/display/LSSTCOM/Camera+health+check>`_.
-Further details regarding use of the commissioning cluster are discussed in `Deliverable 5: Computing Resources (Clusters)`_.
+Further details regarding use of the commissioning cluster are discussed in `Deliverable 5`_.

 The SFP pipeline is to be run on Antu (the commissioning cluster), where more compute is available and the hardware consists of generic and more easily managed servers.
 There are values in the SFP pipeline that are more pertinent to have on shorter timescales, such as the PSF shape.